nirv-ai/db-core/README.md

 ## todos

-- TODO: parse path records and create junction table records
+- TODO: duplicates in actions table
+  - get all action records > replace ',' with 'and', remove dupes, keep the records with ','

 ## submodule